Electric (Robyn song)

 "Electric" is a song by Swedish singer Robyn from her second studio album, My Truth (1999).
 It was released as the album's lead single on 29 April 1999 by BMG Sweden.
 Robyn wrote the track in collaboration with its producers Ulf Lindström and Johan Ekhé.
 The single artwork features the singer wearing a feather headpiece designed by Sebastian Wahl.
 Musically, "Electric" is an electronic funk song, and the lyrics address unexpected life events that make one feel alive.

 "Electric" was hailed by music critics as a highlight on My Truth.
-It achieved commercial success in Sweden, with a peak position of number six on the Sverigetopplistan chart and a gold certification by the Swedish Recording Industry Association (GLF).
+It achieved commercial success in Sweden, with a peak position of number six on the Hitlistan chart and a gold certification by the Swedish Recording Industry Association (GLF).
 Though it was initially planned to be serviced internationally, "Electric" and its parent album were not released outside of Sweden due to a dispute between Robyn and her overseas label RCA Records.